gabrielaraujof/setupam/README.md

 TODO
 ----

-- Only one corpus to be composed of training and testing parts.
+- One `Corpus` object must be composed of training and testing parts.
 - Split the collection of audios in training and testing parts by audio's count (unlike the currently speaker's count).
 - Increase the coverage of the tests.
-- Create a Audio class.
+- Create a `Audio` class.
-- Compile information about the database (_ total hours, train/test percentage, last update, etc _)
+- Compile information about the database ( *total hours, train/test percentage, last update, etc* )
 - Remove the hard-coded formats in classes.
 - Enhance the logging.
 - Support configuration file.